 If you are a member of the Money Purchase 2003 (MP03) Section, Pearson will pay double the amount you do (up to certain limits).
 The flexibility of the section also means that you can:

-- choose the amount you pay in increments of 0.5% and get tax relief on your contributions;
+- choose the amount you pay in increments of 0.5% and get tax relief on your contributions.
+If you choose to pay your contributions through salary exchange, then you may also save on National Insurance contributions.

 - change the amount you pay, between the minimum and maximum, monthly.
-Changes usually take effect from the next month (just fill out this form)
+Changes to your contribution amount can be made through Pearson Benefits - This link opens in a new browser window and usually take effect from the next month.

 - pay Additional Voluntary Contributions (AVCs) (these are not double matched by Pearson, so only suitable if you are already paying at the maximum double-matched level).
-Find further details here.
+For more details go to Ways you can save more.

 Money Purchase 2003 (MP03) Section